tvondra/hashset/README.md

 ## Limitations

-- The `hashset` data type currently supports integers within the range of int4 (-2147483648 to 2147483647).
+- The `int4hashset` data type currently supports integers within the range of int4 (-2147483648 to 2147483647).